EmmJaeTechDevs/LucentAgAPI/replit.md

 **Health Monitoring**: Built-in health check endpoint (`/api/health`) that monitors server uptime, memory usage, and database connectivity status.

 **Replit Integration**: Development environment optimized for Replit with streamlined API-only deployment.
 The project includes a minimal frontend structure required for the build process, but remains functionally a backend-only API.

+**CORS Configuration**: Configured to allow cross-origin requests from React applications.
+Supports common development ports (3000, 5173) in development and configurable production origins.
+Includes proper preflight request handling for all HTTP methods.